BBFrank/Rootless_V2CI/README.md

 4. `/home/<project_name>/logs/worker.log` — inner execution logs inside the chroot for that thread.

 Here, `<build_dir>` is the build directory defined in `config.yml` and `<project_name>` is the project name being cross-compiled.

+### Log Monitoring via Elastic Stack
+To enable centralized, automated, and simplified monitoring (in terms of search, filters, inspection, and visualization) of the logs generated by Rootless_V2CI, a containerized cluster has been prepared that runs a complete Elastic Stack instance (Elasticsearch, Logstash, and Kibana) and a log monitoring service (Filebeat) on the host where Rootless_V2CI runs.
+This system can be installed, configured, and executed so that it communicates correctly with the Rootless_V2CI engine, as described in the dedicated repository at https://github.com/BBFrank/Rootless_V2CI_logs_ingestion_system

 ## Final Binaries